dotKokott/SilhouetteExtractionResearch/Documents/RelatedWorks.md

 I am mostly interested in either static single color image or static stereo color image because that is what the PS4 camera supports.

+There are approaches for videos that unfortunately dont apply because they analyze movement back and forth.

+Pre-processing:
+* RGB normalization to remove intensity variations

+* Reference for pre processing background extraction and related works: https://arxiv.org/ftp/arxiv/papers/1408/1408.3814.pdf

+Often background processing needs an empty frame without a human in the frame.

+In case we are training there is a possiblity to synthesize data (https://arxiv.org/pdf/1604.02703v6.pdf) as well as using already existing datasets.

+Human pose estimation is related however it usually relies on just finding "hot-points" like shoulders etc. to extract pose data.
+However these techniques should also be possible to get the whole shape depending on the training data. (https://www.robots.ox.ac.uk/~vgg/rg/papers/tompson2014.pdf)

+Another approach could be to use the knowledge of human pose estimation and use another algo to go from pose data to silhouette.
+However until this works in realtime it could take a while.
+At least it could be used to make background removal and other techniques more robust by focusing only where there is a person already.

+Some evidence that these joint techniques work: [3D Human Pose Estimation = 2D Pose Estimation + Matching](https://arxiv.org/pdf/1612.06524v1.pdf)

 #### Papers
 * [Foreground silhouette extraction robust to sudden changes of background appearance, 2012](https://infoscience.epfl.ch/record/176268/files/2782.pdf)